Princess Theatre (Melbourne): 1989 reopening and current operation

 In 1986, David Marriner purchased the theatre and commenced a renovation and refurbishment to restore the building to its 1922 state, and improve its technical capacity.
 The refurbished theatre reopened on 9 December 1989 with the musical Les Misérables, followed by The Phantom of the Opera, which established a new record for the longest running show ever staged in Victoria.

 The Princess Theatre continues to be owned and operated by the Marriner Group as a venue for major musical theatre productions, including Beauty and the Beast, Mamma Mia!, Jersey Boys and The Book of Mormon.

 The Australian production of Harry Potter and the Cursed Child opened at the Princess Theatre in early 2019, as the third location for the production after London and New York.
 The theatre underwent a comprehensive internal and external refurbishment in 2018 in preparation for the production.
-In its first year, the production was the most successful in the history of Australian theatre, with other 326,000 attendees.
+In its first year, the production was the most successful in the history of Australian theatre, with over 326,000 attendees.
 However, it was then forced to take a forty-nine week hiatus due to the COVID-19 pandemic.
+When the production re-opened in February 2021, it was the first location to reccomence worldwide.

+Harry Potter and the Cursed Child closed on Sunday 9 July 2023, bringing to an end the longest-running play in Australian history.
+The auditorium was then extensive restored back to the 1922 colour scheme.